 He mentions that the CBLDF does not require a client that accepts a plea bargain to reimburse them for the funds spent.
 The inference is that this is something they could do if they were so inclined to do so.
 I maintain that it is not.
 They do not have the power to do this.
 A defendant cannot be penalized for looking out for their own best interests.
 This certainly includes not going to prison.
-Sometimes a defendant’s best option is to accept a plea deal, especially when it means not going to prison.
-A defendant that accepts assistance from the CBLDF may very well feel obligated not to accept a deal even though it is clearly in their best interest.
+Sometimes a defendant’s best option is to accept a plea deal, especially when it means not going to jail.
+A defendant that takes assistance from the CBLDF may very well feel obligated not to take a deal even though it is clearly in their best interest.

 I honestly cannot understand what the CBLDF is trying to prove in this case.
 It’s not as though anyone is trying to ban comic books that show nudity or contain obscene language.
 The prosecutor’s contention is simply that comics such as this shouldn’t be given to small children.
 I totally agree.